kylef-archive/zmb/README.markdown

 ### Support

-You can find support at #zmb @ efnet.
+You can find support at #zmb @ irc.sector5d.org